Patzi275/space-tourism-website/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
 Our challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

-## The challenge

-Your challenge is to build out this multi-page space tourism website and get it looking as close to the design as possible.